 Get this one out of the way on the phone.
 Ask them, are you a certified level 3 arborist?
 This is a minimum and really the standard qualification.
-Some will have a certificate 5 or diploma in arboriculture, but certificate 3 is the minimum.
+Some will have a Certificate 5 or a diploma in arboriculture, but Certificate 3 is the minimum.

-You will need to ask them to also provide you a copy of their certificate when they come out to quote the job.
-You might be a little embarrassed to ask this especially face to face, but you shouldn’t be.
+You will need to ask them to also provide you with a copy of their certificate when they come to quote the job.
+You might be embarrassed to ask this, especially face to face, but you shouldn’t be.
 The legitimate tree arborists are happy to oblige.

 This is a must.
 Any arborist you invite onto your property to work needs to have public liability insurance and workers’ compensation.
 They will need to bring a copy of at least their public liability insurance when they quote your job.
 10 million in the cover is the standard in Adelaide.
 This will cover you if something were to go wrong such as damage to your home.